LoizosKo/loizosko.github.io/README.md

 ### Hi there 👋
-🔭 I’m currently working on data science projects on R and Python
+🔭 I’m currently working on projects on R and Python

 🌱 I’m currently learning: